 Occasionally when building a WordPress plugin, you may want to have the plugin immediately show its settings page after activation.
 I don’t typically like this practice because it’s an unexpected change to the standard WordPress user experience, but in certain circumstances it can make sense.
+WordPress plugin redirects can help in these cases.

 Criteria